Skip to Content

 The difference between the Australian Labradoodle and the American Labradoodle

-As I eluded to about there are differences between the Australian and American Labradoodles.
+As I hinted earlier, there are differences between the Australian and American Labradoodles.
 Here are a few of them.

 One of the biggest differences is in their consistency:

 • Australian Labradoodle: Australian Labradoodle breeders tend to follow a more standardized breeding program with specific goals for coat type, temperament, and health.
-This has led to a relatively consistent look and temperament within the breed.
+This has led to a relatively consistent look and temperament within the breed over time.

 • American Labradoodle: American Labradoodles can vary more in terms of appearance and temperament due to a less standardized breeding approach.
 This means there will be differences in sizes, coat types and personality based on the breeders preferences.